Biofouling: Impact

 Historically, the focus of attention has been the severe impact due to biofouling on the speed of marine vessels.
 In some instances the hull structure and propulsion systems can become damaged.
 Over time, the accumulation of biofoulers on hulls increases both the hydrodynamic volume of a vessel and the frictional effects leading to increased drag of up to 60% The additional drag can decrease speeds up to 10%, which can require up to a 40% increase in fuel to compensate.
 With fuel typically comprising up to half of marine transport costs, biofouling is estimated to cost the US Navy alone around $1 billion per year in increased fuel usage, maintenance and biofouling control measures.
 Increased fuel use due to biofouling contributes to adverse environmental effects and is predicted to increase emissions of carbon dioxide and sulfur dioxide between 38 and 72 percent by 2020.

 Biofouling also impacts aquaculture, increasing production and management costs, while decreasing product value.
 Fouling communities may compete with shellfish directly for food resources, impede the procurement of food and oxygen by reducing water flow around shellfish, or interfere with the operational opening of their valves.
 Consequently, stock affected by biofouling can experience reduced growth, condition and survival, with subsequent negative impacts on farm productivity.
 Although many methods of removal exist, they often impact the cultured species, sometimes more so than the fouling organisms themselves.

+In large river systems with heavy shipping traffic, biofouling on vessel hulls serves as a significant vector for aquatic invasions.
+Beyond the transport of organisms in ballast water or with construction materials (such as sand-gravel mixtures), the passive transfer of fish eggs attached to hull biofouling facilitates the spread of benthic and littoral fish species across interconnected river basins.